Swathisri-02/keyword/README.md

+# Keywords Comparison site 📝🔖

-This keyword webpage allows to extract keyword from two pdfs, compare them and tell us the accuracy of the keywords match by comparing both
+<p>This keyword webpage allows to extract keyword from two pdfs, compare them and tell us the accuracy of the keywords match by comparing both </p>